Improving conversion through an optimised sales funnel

 Ideation

-A design sprint surfaced several approaches.
-We prioritised a concept using progressive disclosure and representative imagery to address trust and cognitive load.
+A sprint with the design team surfaced several approaches.
+I prioritised a concept using progressive disclosure and representative imagery to address trust and cognitive load issues.

 Testing

-After finalising a concept, we moved to testing.
-Initially, we thought it would be useful for each physician to be assigned a rep based on their ZIP code.
+After finalising a concept, I moved to testing.
+Initially, I thought it would be useful for each physician to be assigned a rep based on their ZIP code.
 However, testing indicated that this was causing confusion.

 Being assigned a rep caused confusion for physicians who may already have been assigned a rep or assigned incorrectly.